GavAng/procedurally_generated_maze_game/README.md

 ## Game Instructions

 You start in the top left corner of a darkened maze, and your goal is to reach a red exit point that will be situated at one of the other maze corners.
-As you move, the lighting in the maze will change arround you.
+As you move the lighting in the maze will change arround you.

 ## Reflections and Improvements